 Students are asked their preference before camp but do not actually commit to a Studio until they meet staff and hear more about the studio content on the first night of camp.

-Students may fly into the Nashville airport on the Sunday camp begins where staff will pick up students, or parents may drive their student to camp for Sunday registration.
+Students may fly into either Midway or O’Hare airports on the Sunday the June camp in Wheaton, IL begins or fly into the Nashville airport in June and July, for the camps at Cumberland University – where staff will pick up students, or parents may drive their student to camp for Sunday registration.
 Registration begins at 2pm on Sundays.

 Camp ends on Saturday.
 Family and friends are invited to come to camp on Saturday at 10am to participate in the final day of camp.
 It’s a day of celebration as families will be able to see what their student accomplished at camp in the Collaborative Project and hear a little more about their week at Masterpiece.
 Afterwards, we have a lunch for everyone.
 If you are unable to attend, that is ok.
 Your student will be taken to the airport for their flight home on Saturday evening.